 Beach Safety

-Sun Safety & Hydration
+Sun safety & hydration

 • Lincolnshire's beaches can be sunny and exposed, so it's important to protect your skin from UV rays.
 Apply sunscreen with a high SPF before heading to the beach, and reapply regularly, especially after swimming.